 In 1971, there were just 10 schools in the Christian College Consortium.
 Today, there are 102 “intentionally Christ-centered institutions” in the U.S. that are members of the Consortium’s successor, the Council for Christian Colleges and Universities.
 These schools range in size from 400 students to 21,000, combining for a total enrollment of some 300,000.
 And they offer far more than theology and divinity courses.

 Covenant College in Lookout Mountain, Ga., confers the full spectrum of degrees—education and English, business and biology, chemistry and computer science, and the list goes on.
 Likewise, Belhaven College in Jackson, Miss., boasts degrees in business, sports administration, the arts, political science, education, and more than two dozen programs not directly related to religion.
-Likewise, Anderson University in Anderson, Ind., proudly promotes its MBA program.
+Likewise, Anderson University in Anderson, Ind., proudly promotes its MBA program, plus gives teachers the opportunity to utilize digital portfolios in the classroom.
 Wheaton College, which sits in the suburbs outside Chicago, offers a Ph.D. in psychology and undergraduate degrees in economics, engineering, history, and physics, to name a few.

 In other words, these schools are not preparing their graduates for a cloistered life in the Christian community.
 Rather, they are sending young people out into the world to change our culture for Christ.